puppetlabs/puppet-docs/source/puppet/3.7/reference/config_print.markdown

 The `--section` option specifies which [section of puppet.conf][config_sections] to use when finding settings.
 It is optional, and defaults to `main`.
 Valid sections are:

 * `main` **(default)** --- used by all commands and services
-* `master` --- used by the puppet master service and the `puppet cert` command
+* `master` --- used by the Puppet master service and the `puppet cert` command
-* `agent` --- used by the puppet agent service
+* `agent` --- used by the Puppet agent service
-* `user` --- used by the puppet apply command and most other commands
+* `user` --- used by the Puppet apply command and most other commands

 As usual, the other sections will override the `main` section if they contain a setting; if they don't, the value from `main` will be used, or a default value if the setting isn't present there.